 - 6. The University will not allow any employee who is engaged in a DOD-funded grant/contract (this grant/contract containing the provisions of the DOD Drug-Free Workforce Rule of 1988) to continue performing his/her job if he/she is determined, after positive test results and an investigation by the University's Medical Review Officer, to be a user of illegal drugs, unless and until such time that the University determines through additional urine drug testing that the employee is free of drug use and is in a position to return to his/her employment responsibilities.
 The employee may be granted major medical, personal, or leave without pay to reasonably accommodate any necessary counseling/treatment program.
 An employee must present verification that he/she has completed the required counseling/treatment program before returning to his/her employment responsibilities. - 7.
 Supervisors working on DOD-funded grants and/or contracts that contain the provisions of the DOD Drug-Free Workforce Rule of 1988 are required to participate in annual training programs to assist them in identifying and addressing illegal drug use by employees working on the DOD-funded grants or contracts. - 8.
 Supervisors must discuss this policy with all employees reporting to them who work on DOD-funded grants and contracts; these supervisors must ensure that the employees receive a copy of this policy. - 9.
-Employees who wish to utilize self-referral for treatment for drug use/abuse or supervisors who wish to refer employees for counseling/treatment may contact the Human Resources Management for guidance on available counseling/treatment programs or review the outside resources available through the Employee Assistance Program at https://www.hrm.msstate.edu/benefits/eap.
+Employees who wish to utilize self-referral for treatment for drug use/abuse or supervisors who wish to refer employees for counseling/treatment may contact the Department of Human Resources Management for guidance on available counseling/treatment programs.